 For much of its life, the A-Train will be maintained in orbit within 15 minutes of the leading and trailing spacecraft while traveling at over 15,000 miles per hour.
 CloudSat and CALIPSO will be controlled to an even finer requirement, within 15 seconds of each other, so that both instrument suites will view the same cloud area at nearly the same moment.
 This capability is crucial for studying clouds, which have lifetimes often less than 15 minutes.

-The different instruments on each platform are described in Table 1: A-Train Instruments.
+The different instruments on each platform are described in the A-Train Instruments table below.

 CALIPSO flies as part of the Aqua satellite constellation (or A-Train), which consists of the Aqua, CloudSat, CALIPSO, PARASOL, and Aura satellite missions.
 The constellation has a nominal orbital altitude of 705 km and inclination of 98 degrees.
 Aqua will lead the constellation with an equatorial crossing time of about 1:30 PM.
 CloudSat and CALIPSO lag Aqua by 1 to 2 minutes and will be separated from each other by 10 to 15 seconds.